It’s New Year’s Eve.

 Oh, the suspense!
 I am holding my breath.

 It is that moment, the moment when we are holding our breath, just waiting for the exhale.
 That is where all of the magic is.
 Everything has been building up to that moment.
-When the clocks slows down, the real magic happens.
+When the clock slows down, the real magic happens.

 While we hold our breath, everything else in the world stops, and for a little while, anything is possible.
 Then the clock strikes midnight, and the confetti falls, and everyone yells “Happy New Year!” and we exhale.